 Housing is a very important aspect of student life.
-Choosing the best place to live can be very time consuming, which is why most students start off in temporary housing before they secure permanent residence.
+Choosing the best place to live can be very timeconsuming, which is why most students start in temporary housing before they secure permanent residence.
 Unfortunately, the school does not provide any type of temporary housing for students.
-You must plan ahead to ensure that you are able to arrange for adequate living accommodations.
+You must plan ahead to ensure that you can arrange for adequate living accommodations.